IcedGarion/poe-watch/README.md

 # TODO

+- write wannabuy message in out file

 - conversion functions for popular currencies (chaos to ex and vice)